LynnNjoroge/Covid-19-Analysis/README.md

 From the analysis, we can also see that the virus has made its way to all African countries as shown below by the map and by the bar chart.
 ![African cases](https://user-images.githubusercontent.com/73690705/103513954-b1c01980-4e7c-11eb-9394-8ba93026df54.PNG)
 ![African bar chart](https://user-images.githubusercontent.com/73690705/103513959-b5ec3700-4e7c-11eb-8bae-945f25ef1f6c.PNG)

+### The Kenyan Case
+When the first few Covid-19 cases were reported in Kenya, the government moved quickly to implement control measures against the disease.
+There was a nationwide dusk to dawn curfew announced and put into effect in March, 2020.
+Additionally, the government closed all schools and directed private and public workers to work from home whenever necessary.
+As a result, the country recorded fewer cases in infections daily compared to other countries in the world.
+As the months dragged on however, it became apparent that the virus was not slowing down and the government needed to  reopen the economy.
+In September,2020, the President of Kenya, President Uhuru Kenyatta, relaxed COVID-19 Measures in place by extending the curfew to last from 11PM to 4AM instead of the original 9PM to 5PM.
+Additionally, he lifted a ban on the sale of alcohol in restaurants and bars which saw these businesses reopen.
+Let’s see the impact of this decision.

 In September, the President of Kenya, President Uhuru Kenyatta, relaxed COVID-19 Measures in place by extending the curfew to last from 11PM to 4AM instead of the original 9PM to 5PM.
 Additionally, he lifted a ban on the sale of alcohol in restaurants and bars which saw these business reopen. the graph below shows the effect of these decisions:
 ![Kenyan Cases](https://user-images.githubusercontent.com/73690705/103515651-29dc0e80-4e80-11eb-9d3b-4cabdfa3b76c.PNG)